hide

 France is a massively popular destination, and for good reason – so how can English teachers find jobs there?

 As France is the most visited country in the world, you wouldn’t be surprised to learn that there are loads of English teachers trying to find teaching opportunities there.
-With a real interest in the English language across the country, from Normandy to Corsica, you’ll find teaching jobs from state schools through to elite institutions like international schools and universities, as well as loads of eager students who want private lessons.
+Modern France has a demand for high-quality English language instruction coast to coast.
+From Normandy to Corsica, you’ll find teaching jobs in state schools, elite institutions like international schools and universities, and loads of eager students who want private lessons.

-Clearly, teaching English in Paris is a major attraction, but it’s far from being the only city worth exploring in France.
-Major cities like Marseille, Lyon, Nice and Bordeaux are excellent places to teach English.
+Teaching English in Paris is a major attraction, but it’s far from being the only city worth exploring in France.
+Major metropolitan areas like Marseille, Lyon, Nice and Bordeaux are excellent places to teach English.
 The options are plentiful, and that’s before getting into the idyllic towns and villages where you can find teaching opportunities.

 Quick facts about France